buhowski/react-typescript/public/text-data/games/Cossacks/CossacksEN.md

 He accidentally gets entangled in dark church conspiracies and uncovers forbidden secrets that lead to the truth he's long sought — but now he knows he won't get out alive after what he's seen.

-Real historical facts, mythology, and demonology intertwine here with dynamic comedy and tragic drama.
+Here, we intertwine real historical facts, mythology and demonology, dynamic comedy — all combined with a melancholically dark atmosphere of a forgotten era, mysticism, and personal drama.

 [mobile-slider]